 So again, just finding one really evocative smell to describe will go a long way.

-3. The Sense of Sound
+3. Descriptive Writing and the Sense of Sound

 Few settings are silent.
-And if they are truly silent, describing the absence of sound will be interesting in itself.
+And even if they are truly silent, describing the absence of sound will be interesting in itself.

 Characters speaking and coughing and banging things with hammers is one way of adding a soundtrack to a scene.
 Another way is to incorporate the sense of sound into the description of settings and characters.